-A U.S. journalist claims that the CIA conducted a secret experiment with the well-known psychedelic drug LSD on residents of the small picturesque French town of Pont-Saint-Esprit, putting the drug in bread flour.
+A U.S. journalist claims that the CIA conducted a secret experiment with LSD, the well-known psychedelic drug, on the residents of the small picturesque French town of Pont-Saint-Esprit, by putting the drug in bread flour.

 The story played out in the summer of 1951, when the “cursed bread” (as the inhabitants called it) led five people to death, while 300 got ill and 30 were taken to psychiatric clinics.
 At least 120 people were locked up in mental asylums and have been taking psychiatric drugs for years.

 Now, a U.S. journalist, Hank Albarelli, claims that the CIA was behind the poisoning.
-In his book entitled “A terrible mistake.
-The Murder of Frank Olson and the CIA’s secret experiments during the Cold War,” published in 2009, Albarelli claims that the CIA conducted a large-scale chemical test in Pont-Saint-Esprit.
+In his book entitled “A Terrible Mistake: The Murder of Frank Olson and the CIA’s Secret Cold War Experiments,” published in 2009, Albarelli claims that the CIA conducted a large-scale chemical test in Pont-Saint-Esprit.

 Albarelli argues that doctors made the diagnosis of fungal poisoning because they “were working for a Swiss drugmaker, who was the exclusive LSD supplier, as well as for the CIA and for the U.S. military.”

-The theory is based on secret documents of the CIA that the author has managed to find in an effort to investigate the strange suicide of a biochemist Olson who worked in the service of the U.S. Army.
-The scientist had fallen from the 13th floor window two years after the case of the “cursed bread.”
+The theory is based on secret documents of the CIA that the author claims to have managed to find in an effort to investigate the strange suicide of a biochemist Olson who worked in the service of the U.S. Army.
+The scientist had fallen from the 13th-floor window two years after the case of the “cursed bread”.

-The American journalist discovered a confidential letter of a CIA agent and an employee of the pharmaceutical industry, in which there was a reference of “the secret of Pont-Saint-Esprit”.
+According to the American journalist, he discovered a confidential letter of a CIA agent and an employee of the pharmaceutical industry, in which there was a reference to “the secret of Pont-Saint-Esprit”.
 According to the evidence gathered so far, French secret services do not seem to be involved.

-Furthermore, doctoral students in the laboratory of synthetic biology at Harvard found that fungi found in bread flour can be modified in such a way as to produce the Lysergic Acid Diethylamide substance, namely LSD!
+Furthermore, doctoral students in the laboratory of synthetic biology at Harvard found that fungi found in bread flour could have been modified in such a way as to produce the Lysergic Acid Diethylamide substance, namely LSD!

-Approximately 20 tons of lysergic acid (component of LSD) are used annually for the production of various medicines.
-The substance is produced from the cultivation of fungus, which are modified by using special technology.
+Approximately 20 tons of lysergic acid (a component of LSD) are used annually for the production of various medicines.
+The substance is produced from the cultivation of fungus, which is modified by using a special technology.

 However, synthetic biology can considerably simplify the procedure.
 Some fungi (ergot fungus) have the ability to transform certain substances and compose new ones.